Accessory middle cerebral artery

 Accessory MCA may arise from either the proximal or distal portion of the A1 segment of the ACA.
-There are classification systems which reflect this (Teal and Manelfe).
-This case arises from the proximal portion - Teal type 1, Manelfe type 2.
-Manelfe type 1 is equivalent to a duplicated MCA (see below).
+There are classification systems (Teal and Manelfe) which reflect this.

 Other common embryological variants of the MCA include duplicated middle cerebral artery (vessel arising from the ICA bifurcation, and typically supplying the anterior temporal lobe), and fenestrated middle cerebral artery.

 Accessory MCA may be present due to the persistence of two perforators.
 Early suggestions that the anomaly arises from a hypertrophied recurrent artery of Heubner (RAH) are now thought unlikely, as RAH often coexists, and the territory of supply is different.
 The vessel may be an anomalous early branch of the MCA.

 There is an association between MCA variants and intracranial aneurysms.
 It is important to accurately document MCA anomalies as they have implications for operative or endovascular management.

 - 1. Arslan EB, Oztürk A, Oğuz KK.
 Incidental bilateral accessory middle cerebral arteries on MR imaging and MR angiography.
 Diagn Interv Radiol.
 2007;13 (1): 10-2.
 Diagn Interv Radiol (link) - Pubmed citation

 - 2. Komiyama M, Nakajima H, Nishikawa M et-al. Middle cerebral artery variations: duplicated and accessory arteries.
 AJNR Am J Neuroradiol.
 1998;19 (1): 45-9.
 AJNR Am J Neuroradiol (abstract) - Pubmed citation